 Carlton Primary School is committed to serving its local community and surrounding areas.
 It recognises the multi-cultural, multi faith and ever-changing nature of the area and of the United Kingdom.

 The school, as a ‘Community School’, accepts admissions from all those entitled to an education under British law, including pupils of all faiths or none.
 It follows the policies outlined by the governing body regarding equal opportunities and access for all, which guarantee that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.
-It seeks to serve all.

 The Government emphasises that schools are required to ensure that key ‘British Values’ are taught in all UK schools.
 The Government set out its definition of British values in the ‘Prevent Strategy’ –there are the values of: